The Fastest Growing Disease in the World is

 - What happens to your blood sugar when you eat too many carbs

-- How insulin resistance plays a role in pre-diabetes
+- How Fat Storing Hormone resistance plays a role in pre-diabetes

 - How you can ask your doctor to catch diabetes before it’s fully developed